Keith O'Brien: Accusations and admission

-Later in March 2013 a former priest announced his intention to sue O'Brien, saying O'Brien had groped and kissed him as a 19-year-old seminarian in the 1980s.
+The same month, a former priest announced his intention to sue O'Brien, saying O'Brien had groped and kissed him as a 19-year-old seminarian in the 1980s.
 One of the four whistleblowers who testified against O'Brien in 2013, Brian Devlin, who later left the priesthood, in 2021 waived anonymity to publish a book, Cardinal Sin, about his experiences and his fight for improved church governance and accountability.
+Devlin asserts that O'Brien's misconduct was well known internally before the four made public allegations.
+He stated, "People go with sincere feelings to their bishop and he doesn't respond.
+It's indescribably bad and has nothing to do with Christianity.
+They still hurt and control people and I demand my freedom to say, 'Stop this.
+Stop your cruelty.'"

 O'Brien was further accused of trying to grope a priest in 2003 in Rome at a drinks party to celebrate his becoming a cardinal.
 It was also alleged that O'Brien had been in a long-term physical relationship with one of the complainants.

-O'Brien faced allegations of a "culture of cronyism" within his archdiocese and that this made him less likely to challenge priests to whom he had made advances.
+O'Brien faced allegations of a "culture of cronyism" within his archdiocese, and that this made him less likely to challenge priests to whom he had made advances.

 In 2015, The Glasgow Herald reported allegations that in at least 40 cases young clerics were encouraged to let O'Brien hear their confessions, and the religious act was used for sexual grooming.
 There was allegedly reluctance to accept O'Brien's actions as a sexual predator.
-Victims of O'Brien's sexual abuse felt unable to complain because within the church only a pope has ever been able to discipline a cardinal.
-After publication of the McLellan Report in 2015, The Rev. Andrew McLellan said the church's treatment of O'Brien showed that secrecy is still an "important part of the atmosphere" within the church.
+Victims of O'Brien's sexual abuse felt unable to complain because within the Church, only a pope has ever been able to discipline a cardinal.
+After publication of the McLellan Report in 2015, the Church of Scotland minister Andrew McLellan said the church's treatment of O'Brien showed that secrecy is still an "important part of the atmosphere" within the church.

-One of the four whistleblowers, Brian Devlin, gave up anonymity to write a book, Cardinal Sin.
-The four went public when Cardinal O'Brien was allowed to attend the conclave to choose a successor to Pope Benedict XVI because they did not think that should happen.
-O'Brien's misconduct was well known internally before the four made public allegations.
-Devlin stated, "People go with sincere feelings to their bishop and he doesn't respond.
-It's indescribably bad and has nothing to do with Christianity.
-They still hurt and control people and I demand my freedom to say, 'Stop this.
-Stop your cruelty.'"
-Devlin was a seminarian aged 19 when O'Brien first befriended him, then tried unsuccessfully to seduce him sexually.
-Before he made the sexual advances, Devlin thought O'Brien was the holiest man he knew and was impressed when O'Brien said Devlin would be a good priest.
-The morning after Devlin fled O'Brien's advances Devlin saw him at the altar, Devlin stated, "I remember that moment so clearly.
-I looked at him and thought: you are a fraud.
-I could see it was a cosmetic exercise, this holy-man image.
-The bonhomie, the jokes, the banter […] all of it was a con trick to hook me, and I imagine others, into an intimacy with him."